wpilibsuite/frc-docs/source/docs/romi-robot/getting-to-know-romi.rst

 The wheels have a diameter of 70mm (2.75").
 They have a trackwidth of 141mm (5.55").

 The encoders are connected directly to the motor output shaft and have 12 Counts Per Revolution (CPR).
 With the provided gear ratio, this nets 1440 counts per wheel revolution.

+.. note:: By default, the encoders count up when the Romi moves forward.

 Inertial Measurement Unit
 ^^^^^^^^^^^^^^^^^^^^^^^^^